sandygoat/CPSC455/README.md

 Minimal:

-1. Search:
+1. :heavy_check_mark: Search:
   - Find the turf or playland or anywhere green on Map that provides leisure activities.
-2. Comment:
+2. :heavy_check_mark: Comment:
   - Allow users to leave comments on a specific nearby location.
   - All users are able to read others' comments.
+  - Allow users to delete their comments
-3. Rate:
+3. :heavy_check_mark: Rate:
   - Allow individual user to rate the the turf and keep the record for future reference
+4. :heavy_check_mark: Favorite:
+  - Users are able to save/unsave places by clicking the favorite button
+5. :heavy_check_mark: Rating:
+  - Users can leave rating on particular place they have visited , which could be shared with other users later

 Standard:

 1. Filter results based on ratings
 2. Sort by distance from user
-3. Pictures:
+3. :heavy_check_mark: Pictures
-  -
+4. :heavy_check_mark: Trip Planner:
+  - In the favorite tab, users can directly find the route to the destination via the trip planner tool.
+In this tool, routes by multiple transportation tools can be provided as well as a link directly to the goole map with desinated route loaded.

 Advanced:

-1. Add friends
+1. :heavy_check_mark: Add friends[partially completed]:
+  - partially completed by the subscrib and notify feature, where subscribers will be updated by the latest ratings from their following users.
 2. Create chatting/meetup function
 3. Third-party login
+4. :heavy_check_mark: Enable cookies
+5. :heavy_check_mark: Subscribe and Notify feature:
+  - Users can subscribe other users by searching their username in the Subscribe tab.
+Upon subcription, the subcribers will be notified by the new ratings made by the watched users.

 ==============================================================
 Description on how tech from Units 1-5 are used in the project.
 See rubric item #2 for a sense of what we’re looking for in this description.
 [2-3 sentences each]